 Digitising exams – enhancing accessibility for pupils with additional support needs

-Using assistive and communication technology to assist pupils with additional needs, CALL Scotland improved inclusivity in schools’ national assessments.
+Using assistive and communication technology for pupils with additional needs, CALL Scotland improved inclusivity in schools’ national assessments.

 What was the problem?

-- The use of readers and scribes is expensive as each pupil needs a separate room and an invigilator as well as the scribe/reader.
+- The use of readers and scribes is expensive as each pupil requires a separate room and an invigilator as well as the scribe/reader.

 - Using such assistance teaches pupils to rely on others rather than developing independent skills for later life.

-- Pupils dislike using readers/scribes and would prefer to sit the exam independently.
+- Many pupils dislike using readers/scribes and would prefer to sit the exam independently.